Reviewer Guidelines

 • Reject

-Reviewers are encouraged to provide constructive and detailed comments that help authors improve the quality and clarity of their manuscripts.
+Reviewers are encouraged to provide constructive and detailed comments to improve manuscript quality.

 Ethical Responsibilities of Reviewers